bwvoss/forms.js/README.md

 * type: Designates the type of the element.
 Current values can be: 'text', 'radio', 'checkbox', or 'select'
 * name: The HTML name attribute of the field.
 Can be any string, but must be unique within the form.
-* value: Any default value you would like to use when pre-populating the form (optional)
+* value (optional): Any default value you would like to use when pre-populating the form.
-* validations: An array of validation objects to specify how to validate each element.
+* validations (optional): An array of validation objects to specify how to validate each element.
 This can consist of zero or more objects.
   * type: The type of validation to be performed.
 Current options are:
     * 'required' - Field must be filled out in some way
     * 'email' - Value must match the email regular expression